ryansb/sd-api-docs/README.md

 See the [Release Notes](sd-api-docs/blob/master/sections/release-notes.md) for changes to the API.
 New versions will be announced on the [Server Density blog](http://blog.serverdensity.com).

+Post requests
+--
+Some methods use HTTP POST to pass parameters.
+These need to include the HTTP header:

+`Content-Type: application/x-www-form-urlencoded`

 Authentication
 --
 Authentication is through Basic HTTP Auth against your Server Density account.
 Each user has the same [permissions](http://support.serverdensity.com/knowledgebase/articles/76040-permissions) with access to the same devices and services as they do through the web UI.